hannahniese/simulating-vaccinations/README.md

 ## Research Methods
+Game-theory, SIR to model the spreading of diseases

 > (Cellular Automata, Agent-Based Model, Continuous Modeling...)
 (If you are not sure here: 1.
 Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)